adamkrogh/goodreads-dotnet/README.md

 - book.show_by_isbn — Get the reviews for a book given an ISBN.
 - book.show — Get the reviews for a book given a Goodreads book id.
 - book.title — Get the reviews for a book given a title string.
+- search.authors — Find an author by name.
 - search.books — Find books by title, author, or ISBN.
 - shelves.list — Get a user's shelves.
 - user.friends — Get a user's friends.